 is independent of $\mathbf{k}$ (which is always true for $\mathbf{G}=\mathbf{0}$, but generically not true for $\mathbf{G}\neq\mathbf{0}$), one would have the term $O_{\mathbf{0,G}}$ proportional to the total electron number $N$.
 Accordingly, the second term in Eq.~(\ref{eq:shifted-HI}) term

 is simply a chemical potential term with chemical potential

-where $\Omega_M=\Omega_{\text{tot}}/N_M$ is the area of Moir\'e unit cell.
-For a fixed total number of electrons, $N=\sum_{\kk,m,\eta,s} c^\dag_{\mathbf{k},m,\eta,s}c_{\mathbf{k},m,\eta,s} =(\nu+4) N_M$ is a constant, where $\nu$ is the filling fraction (number of doped electrons per Moir\'e unit cell) relative to the charge neutrality point (CNP).
+where $\Omega_M=\Omega_{\text{tot}}/N_M$ is the area of moir\'e unit cell.
+For a fixed total number of electrons, $N=\sum_{\kk,m,\eta,s} c^\dag_{\mathbf{k},m,\eta,s}c_{\mathbf{k},m,\eta,s} =(\nu+4) N_M$ is a constant, where $\nu$ is the filling fraction (number of doped electrons per moir\'e unit cell) relative to the charge neutrality point (CNP).
 In this case, the second term and third term in Eq.~(\ref{eq:shifted-HI}) are all constant, and the ground state is solely determined by the first semi-positive definite term.
 In particular, if a state $|\Psi\rangle$ at certain filling $\nu$ satisfies

 for any $\qq$, $\GG$ with some chosen coefficients $A_\GG$, the state $|\Psi\rangle$ is necessarily a ground state of the Hamiltonian $H_I$ at filling $\nu$, if the flat metric condition Eq.~(\ref{eq-Mq=0}) is satisfied.
-Otherwise, it will be an eigenstate, but not necesarily the ground-state.
+Otherwise, it will be an eigenstate, but not necesarily a ground state.